-The iomem\att kernel service provides temporary addressability to memory-mapped I/O. The iomem\att kernel service does the following:
+The iomem_att kernel service provides temporary addressability to memory-mapped I/O. The iomem_att kernel service does the following:

-- Allocates one segment of kernel address space - Establishes kernel addressability - Maps a contiguous region of memory mapped I/O into that segment.
+- · Allocates one segment of kernel address space - · Establishes kernel addressability - Maps a contiguous region of memory mapped I/O into that segment.

-The addressability is valid only for the context that called iomem\att.
-The memory is addressable until iomem\det is called.
+The addressability is valid only for the context that called iomem_att.
+The memory is addressable until iomem_det is called.
 I/O memory must be mapped each time a context is entered and freed before returning.

-Note: Kernel address space is an exhaustible resource.
-When exhausted the system crashes.
-A driver must never map more than two I/O regions at once, or call another driver with an iomem\att outstanding.
-DMA, interrupt, and PIO kernel services can be called with up to two I/O regions mapped.
+Note: Kernel address space is an exhaustible resource and when exhausted, the system crashes.
+A driver must never map more than 2 I/O regions at once.
+No drivers or kernel service other than DMA, interrupt, or PIO can be called with an iomem_att outstanding.
+DMA, interrupt and PIO kernel services can be called with up to two I/O regions mapped.